readthedocs/readthedocs.org/docs/choosing-a-site.rst

-Choosing between our two sites
+Choosing Between Our Two Sites
 ==============================

 A question our users often have is what the difference is between |org_brand| and |com_brand|.